School of Liberal Arts

 The hallmark of the School of Liberal Arts is the preparation it gives students for lifelong learning.
 Technical skills may become obsolete over time, but the skills and values gained through liberal arts coursework will not.
 Almost every profession requires the intellectual habits of rational analysis, integrative thinking, and ethical decision-making.
 Today’s organizations value students with a liberal arts education because their knowledge, values, and skills prepare them for changing economic conditions.

 The School of Liberal Arts at Saint Mary’s College confers the Bachelor of Science degree in Kinesiology: Exercise Science and the Bachelor of Arts degree in the following areas:

 World Languages and Cultures

-Minors are available in all of the major disciplines as well as in archaeology, cinematic arts, digital studies, East Asian studies, German studies, Italian studies, and law and society.
+Minors are available in all of the major disciplines as well as in archaeology, cinematic arts, community media, digital studies, East Asian studies, Italian studies, law and society and public history.
 Academic programs abroad are offered in both semester-long and summer programs.

-In the School of Liberal Arts, Saint Mary’s College also offers LEAP (Liberal Education for Arts Professionals), a Bachelor of Arts degree-completion program for current and former professional dancers in San Francisco, New York, Los Angeles, and Las Vegas; a Master of Arts degree in Intercultural Communication; a Master of Arts degree in Kinesiology: Sports Studies; a Master of Fine Arts in Creative Writing; and a Master of Fine Arts in Dance.
+In the School of Liberal Arts, Saint Mary’s College also offers LEAP (Liberal Education for Arts Professionals), a Bachelor of Arts degree-completion program for current and former professional dancers (with both hybrid and remote options); a Master of Arts degree in Communication; a Master of Arts degree in Kinesiology: a Master of Fine Arts in Creative Writing; and a Master of Fine Arts in Dance.